-In August 2020, I completed my PhD in economics on the design of energy policies for harnessing technological change by the ETH Zurich.
-I hold a Master of Science degree in Energy Management and Sustainability at the Swiss Federal Institute of Technology in Lausanne (EPFL, Switzerland), where I graduated as the first of my class.
-I hold as well a Bachelor’s degree in Energy Engineering from the Technical University of Madrid (UPM, Spain), graduated as the first of the Energy Management and Use minor.
+In August 2020, I completed my PhD in economics on the design of energy policies for harnessing technological change at ETH Zurich.
+I hold a Master of Science degree in Energy Management and Sustainability from the Swiss Federal Institute of Technology in Lausanne (EPFL, Switzerland), where I graduated as the first of my class.
+I also hold a Bachelor’s degree in Energy Engineering from the Technical University of Madrid (UPM, Spain), graduated as the first of the Energy Management and Use minor.

 Previously, I worked in the solar photovoltaic industry as PV System Engineer at Cleanergetic Seers Solutions, in Madrid (Spain), and as a Business Development Analyst at First Solar, in Dubai (U.A.E.).
 I also gained experience in academia as a research assistant in the Group of Corporate Renewal and Entrepreneurial Strategies in Technology (CET) and the Chair of Management of Network Industries (MIR), both in the College of Management (CDM) at EPFL.

 Finally, I was honoured to serve as students’ representative at the Technical University of Madrid and the School of Mining and Energy Engineering.
-I was the School’s student union chairman for two consecutive academic years 2011/12, 2012/13.
+I was the School’s student union chairman for two consecutive academic years 2011/12 and 2012/13.